adambard/learnxinyminutes-docs/forth.html.markdown

 \ Then we write 21 to age with the word `!`.
 21 age !    \ ok

-\ Finally we can print our variable using the "read" word `@`, which adds the
+\ Finally we can print our variable using the "read" word `@`, which puts the
 \ value to the stack, or use `?` that reads and prints it in one go. age @ .    \ 21 ok age ?      \ 21 ok